Dime (United States coin)

 The dime, in United States usage, is a ten-cent coin, one tenth of a United States dollar, labeled formally as "one dime".
 The denomination was first authorized by the Coinage Act of 1792.

 The dime is the smallest in diameter and is the thinnest of all U.S. coins currently minted for circulation, being 0.705 in in diameter and 0.053 in in thickness.
-The obverse of the current dime depicts the profile of President Franklin D. Roosevelt and the reverse boasts an olive branch, a torch, and an oak branch, from left to right respectively.
+The obverse of the current dime depicts the profile of President Franklin D. Roosevelt and the reverse has an olive branch, a torch, and an oak branch, from left to right respectively.

 The word dime comes from the Old French disme (Modern French dîme), meaning "tithe" or "tenth part", from the Latin decima [pars].
 The dime is currently the only United States coin in general circulation that is not denominated in terms of dollars or cents.
-As of 2024, the dime cost 5.65 cents to produce.
+As of 2024, the dime cost 5.76 cents to produce.